Siti Wan Kembang

 Che Siti was famous for her wisdom and descended from the royalty of Champa, Kelantan and Pattani.

 She was known as a warrior queen and engaged in battle on horseback with a sword accompanied by an army of female horseriders.
 It was said that she and her adopted daughter Puteri Saadong possessed mystical powers.

+There is still no clear archaeological evidence to prove the authenticity and existence of her that frequently appear in classical tales and folklore, especially those set within Kelantan Malay society.

 Background

-According to certain historical records, Cik Siti Wan Kembang was born in 1585.
+According to folk tale, Cik Siti Wan Kembang was born in 1585.
 Her parents were Raja Ahmad and Cik Banun, both of royal lineage.
 Raja Ahmad was crowned Ruler of Kelantan in 1584.

 However, Raja Ahmad died in 1589, when the princess was only 4 years old.
 Therefore, Raja Hussein of Johor was made Regent of Kelantan.
 Cik Siti Wan Kembang ascended to the throne of Kelantan in 1610 AD upon the death of Raja Hussein.
 She was said to have resided in Gunung Chinta Wangsa, Gua Musang, located approximately 45 km from Kuala Krai.

 Cik Siti never married, and therefore never had children of her own.
 She adopted Puteri Saadong as her daughter.
 Puteri Saadong was the princess of the ruler of Jembal, whom Cik Siti had close ties with.